St Francis F.C.

 St Francis Football Club is an Irish association football club originally based in The Liberties in Dublin.
+They play in the FAI National League.
 They played in the League of Ireland First Division from 1996–97 until 2000–01.
-They currently play in the Leinster Senior League and operate a number of schoolboy and women's teams.
+They also currently play in the Leinster Senior League and operate a number of schoolboy and women's teams.
 The club wear green and white hooped shirts.

 History

 Early years

-St Francis was founded by John Hyland and friends in 1958 initially as a schoolboy club.
-In 1968, the first adult side was introduced as St Francis joined the Athletic Union League, winning division 2A in their first season.
+St Francis Football Club was founded in the Liberties by John Hyland in 1958.
+Initially a schoolboy club, the first adult side was introduced in 1968 when St Francis joined the Athletic Union League, winning Division 2A in their first season.
 In their second season St Francis won the FAI Junior Cup, the highest honour for junior sides.
 The club progressed into the intermediate ranks and soon become one of the top teams at that grade, winning the Leinster Senior League four times.
 In 1989–90 St Francis became the first non-League of Ireland side to reach an FAI Cup Final in over 50 years before finally losing to Bray Wanderers.
 Their fairytale story, combined with the final moving to Lansdowne Road saw a crowd of over 33,000 witness the historic final.